ryzokuken/proposal-temporal/docs/cookbook.md

 ### Sort DateTimes

-Sort a list of `Temporal.DateTime`s, for example in order to get a conference schedule in the correct order.
+Sort a list of `Temporal.PlainDateTime`s, for example in order to get a conference schedule in the correct order.
 Sorting other Temporal types would work exactly the same way as this.

 ```javascript